v-fedorov/pipeline-extension-manager/misc/python_script/README.md

 If a folder is found, it takes all the `.py` files and indexes them

 ## Organization setup
-1. Create a PUSH source with the name: `extensions-coveo-lab`
+1. Create a PUSH source with the name: `coveo labs extension gallery`
 2. Map extrawfilename with %[rawfilename]
 3. Map extrequired with %[required]
 4. Map extdescription with %[description]